Beware of traps with paid time off policies

 Nearly all employers offer their employees some form of paid time off for vacation and other uses.
 Standard vacation or paid time off (PTO) policies have intuitive tax consequences.
 Essentially, the employer is paying the employee cash compensation when the time off is taken, and like any other cash compensation, it is taxable to the employee and deductible by the employer upon payment.

-If your PTO policy has some common added features, though, the tax consequences are not quite as intuitive and you may inadvertently create risk if you are not aware of the proper treatment.
+If your PTO policy has some common added features, though, the tax consequences are not quite as intuitive, and you may inadvertently create risk if you are not aware of the proper treatment.

 Two common features that can create risk are PTO cash-out options and PTO donation policies.

-Cash-out Options
+Cash-out options

 A cash-out option is when employees are given the choice to take cash in lieu of PTO or to exchange accrued vacation time that exceeds a certain threshold for cash.